mmcasetti/mphil-thesis/current/thesis-outline.md

 What, why and overview of tools used

 ## Bimatrix games and polytopes
+### Games and Nash equilibria

+Notation for games, Nash Equilibria

+### Best response polytopes

-Nash Equilibria, Best response polytopes
+Best response polytopes

 Polytopes to games (NE can be found via polytopes, polytopes can be used to create games) (vS 1999 - nxn games w/ more than 2^n equilibria)